-OBSTACLES AND PROBLEMS SUGGESTED SOLUTIONS Value of contracts too high for SMEs to participate due to inability of SMEs to meet financial (cashflow, average turnover) and similar experience requirements Breakdown the package in lots in quantitative and qualitative terms The qualification criteria should be relaxed and should be the required minimum for the estimated value of the contract being bided.
-SMEs should be encouraged to participate as joint ventures and subcontractors

-Tight deadlines for preparation of bids Lack of necessary knowledge of the PPL and bidding procedures of the Increase in the deadlines for the submission of bids especially for complex contracts.
-Training and workshops should be organized for the SMEs on the state bidding procedures for the state including the PPL.
-Lack of knowledge of bidding opportunities in the MDAs Bidding opportunities should be published in the state/PPA websites and for states with eProcurement in the eProcurement portal.
+OBSTACLES AND PROBLEMS SUGGESTED SOLUTIONS Value of contracts too high for SMEs to participate due to inability of SMEs to meet financial (cash flow, average turnover) and similar experience requirements Breakdown the package in lots in quantitative and qualitative terms The qualification criteria should be relaxed and should be the required minimum for the estimated value of the contract being bided. • SMEs should be encouraged to participate as joint ventures and subcontractors Tight deadlines for preparation of bids • Increase in the deadlines for the submission of bids especially for complex contracts.
+Lack of necessary knowledge • Training and workshops of the PPL and bidding procedures of the state should be organized for the SMEs on the bidding procedures for the state including the PPL.
+Lack of knowledge of bidding opportunities in the MDAs Bidding opportunities should be published in the state/PPA websites and for states with Procurement in the Procurement portal.
 Dissemination of all bidding opportunities to the relevant trade groups in the state, for example, the Nigeria Association of Small and Medium Enterprises or similar bodies.
-High cost of bid preparation including cost of producing paper bids, obtaining the bidding documents and submission of bids to the MDAs Allow free download of bidding documents from a freely available website Waive the cost of obtaining bidding document or charge the barest minimum to cover the cost of the preparation of the bidding document Allow electronic submission of password protected, read-only bids and quotation High cost and difficulty in obtaining financial instruments; bid security, advance payment and performance guaranties.
-Waive the requirement for the submission of financial instruments for contracts.
-Allow for submission of performance bond declaration in place of bank performance guarantee and advance payment declaration form instead of advance payment guarantee.
-Allow for submission of Bid Securing Declaration instead of Bid Security Insufficient cash flow to implement Increase advance payment up to awarded contracts 40% of contract amount
+High cost of bid preparation including cost of producing paper bids, obtaining the bidding documents and submission of bids to the MDAs Allow free download of bidding documents from a freely available website Waive the cost of obtaining bidding document or charge the barest minimum to cover the cost of the preparation of the bidding document Allow electronic submission of password protected, read-only bids

+and quotation

+High cost and difficulty in • Waive the requirement for

+obtaining financial the submission of financial

+instruments; bid security, instruments for contracts.

+advance payment and • Allow for submission of

+performance guaranties. performance bond

+declaration in place of bank

+performance guarantee and

+advance payment

+declaration form instead of

+advance payment guarantee.

+• Allow for submission of

+Bid Securing Declaration

+instead of Bid Security

+Insufficient cash flow to • Increase advance payment

+implement awarded contracts up to 40% of contract

+amount

-3. COMMON ERRORS OF SMES IN PUBLIC PROCUREMENT PROCEDURES AND HOW TO OVERCOME THEM
+4. COMMON ERRORS OF SMES IN PUBLIC PROCUREMENT PROCEDURES AND HOW TO OVERCOME THEM